-MM: Recently you posted a picture of the most badass guitar body I’ve seen that your grandfather made in prison.
+MM: Recently you posted a picture of a badass guitar that your grandfather had made in prison.
 Did you know him at all?
 Was he the music pioneer of the family?

 BS: In a way he was, yeah.
 He played and had instruments around, but he was more of a mechanic.
 He worked on cars and was a race car driver.
 He was really an outlaw, man.
 He would, you know, bring moonshine up from Kentucky and sell that shit in Lansing in the sixties.
-He whittled a guitar down in Jackson.
-Michigan, and it’s frickin’ incredible.
+He whittled a guitar down in Jackson, Michigan, and it’s frickin’ incredible.
 The body is just so cool.
-(At this point a fire truck goes by on his end and his mom beeps in, because you know, life happens during crucial moments)

 MM: If and when you get it up and running, do you foresee taking it on tours or keeping it somewhere safe?